 Even when amateur golfers use the old standby instruction of shoulder width stance with a full turn, the club can still become locked, creating a steep attack angle to the golf ball, resulting in a thin shot that causes groans and cringes among playing partners.

-In this article, we’ll take you through the In this article on how to hit long irons, we’ll break down each long iron, from the 3-irons to the utility irons, and offer up a few drills that you can immediately take to the practice range to improve your long irons shots.
+In this article, we’ll break down each long iron, from the 3-irons to the utility irons, and offer up a few drills that you can immediately take to the practice range to improve your long irons shots.

 What You Will Learn In This Post